Amarkaur Linda Northrup, LAc, MAcOM, Dipl OM

 Unbeknownst to me, my journey began when I was a young girl and my father, a WWII veteran who had spent time in Japan, would have me walk on his back or use my knees and elbows to deeply work his many aches and pains.
 He told me that in Japan they used these techniques to relieve pain and muscle spasm.

 As a young adult I became interested in a Japanese diet known as the Macrobiotic Diet, which focused on the healing powers of miso and the balance of Yin & Yang.
 This diet opened my mind to the Eastern concepts of Qi and the energetic body.

 While living in Bend, Oregon where I was introduced to the Macrobiotic diet, I was hit by a car while riding a bicycle.
 This was before the days of helmets, and I sustained a pretty serious head injury that resulted in seven days of amnesia, with multiple soft tissue injuries.
 When I was released from the hospital I was told to avoid pain medications to prevent complications with my head injury.
 With no further guidance I was left to heal and recover on my own.
 I found myself drawn to acupressure books and discovered I had a natural affinity for finding acupressure and painful trigger points.
 Later I realized that this must have stemmed from what my father had taught me years before.
-In 1982 I learned that Portland opened its first acupuncture college and I moved to Eugene to begin my college degree in health sciences.
+In 1982, I learned that Portland opened its first acupuncture college and I moved to Eugene to begin my college degree in health sciences.

 “Thank You Dad”